RAF Finningley: Units

+Badge and motto

+The badge of RAF Finningley, awarded in 1948, showed a Yorkshire Rose on top of a sprig of oak.
+The rose represented Yorkshire and the oak Nottinghamshire, as the base straddled the border between the two at its southern end.
+The motto was Usque ad coelum fines, which is Latin for Extending as far as the sky.

 In popular culture

 Finningley has made at least one momentary appearance in fiction in the BBC film Threads, before the base is destroyed by a Soviet nuclear warhead.

-It is briefly mentioned in the Netflix series The Crown.